 And yes, Snow is more expensive than your typical home whitening kit, but the results are meant to last, and in a year or two from now, if you decide you want a touchup, you can use the same kit, all you need to buy are some whitening gel refills.
 Plus, Snow can make their prices a little higher, because they're so sure you'll see results, that the cost includes a money-back guarantee if for any reason you aren't satisfied with your results.

 Another thing to keep in mind is that the Snow kit is made to be easier and safer to use.
 Most kits require you to put whitening gel into a tray, that you then put into your mouth.
 Applying the gel in such a way can result in excess gel inside your mouth and on your gums, and uneven application on your teeth.
 Since the Snow system comes with whitening wands, you can apply the exact amount of gel required to your teeth and ensure even coverage.

 If this sort of LED whitening interests you, you can head over to their user-friendly website and buy yourself a kit right now!
 You can choose to bundle your purchase with other goodies, such as charcoal floss and lip balm, or buy couple and family kits as well.
 There's also a wireless kit if you want totally hands-free, on-the-go treatment.
-And if you make a purchase, you can use code BDAY to get 20% off your order.
 For more information about Snow, have a look at our Snow review as well.

 The Snow Wireless Kit 2nd Generation is new and improved and perfect for those who want white teeth and don't mind paying a little extra for added convenience and add-on benefits.